Haivision/srt/docs/API.md

 sending ACKs` (the default `interval between sending ACKs` is 10 milliseconds).
 The minimum delay is `1000 + 2 * interval between sending ACKs` milliseconds.

-- Special value -1: Do not drop packets on the sender at all (retransmit them always when requested).
+- **Special value -1**: Do not drop packets on the sender at all (retransmit them always when requested).

 - Default: 0 in Live mode, -1 in File mode.